**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 8. Follow-Up

-• Plan a follow-up email or call if you haven’t heard back within a week or two, again your interest and offer additional information or discoveries.
+• Plan a follow-up email or call if you haven’t heard back within a week or two, again your interest and offer additional information or insights.

 5-Step List for Approaching Local Businesses About Your Videography Skills